-Named Executive Officer John Gellert Jesús Llorca Robert Clemons Andrew H. Everett II Grant Date Fair Value of Stock Options \$ 400,124 \$250,077 \$ 250,077 \$ 386,653 Grant Date Fair Value of Restricted Shares \$ 551,000 \$396,720 \$ 396,720 \$ 291,620
+Named Executive Officer John Gellert Jesús Llorca Robert Clemons Andrew H. Everett II Grant Date Fair Value of Stock Options \$400,124 \$250,077 \$250,077 \$386,653 Grant Date Fair Value of Restricted Shares \$551,000 \$396,720 \$396,720 \$291,620

 In determining the applicable target grant date fair value of restricted stock and stock option awards, the Compensation Committee considered, among other factors, prior-year Company and individual performance.
 Other than the stock options awarded to Mr. Everett in January 2018 that were priced entirely as of the grant date, stock options granted during 2018 were priced quarterly at four pre-designated dates throughout the year, beginning on the date the stock option award was approved by the Compensation Committee.
-The Company chose to price its 2018 stock option awards quarterly after reviewing grant practices at certain other companies, and determined that this practice helps mitigate the effects of stock price volatility.
-The Compensation Committee intends to continue this practice with respect to stock option awards in 2019.
+The Company chose to price its 2018 stock option awards quarterly after reviewing grant practices at certain other companies, and determined that this practice helps mitigate the effects of stock option awards in 2019.